Let clients pay by credit or debit card directly through your client portal.

 Surcharge Restrictions

 Some states restrict or prohibit credit card surcharges.
 If your client is in Connecticut, Massachusetts, or Puerto Rico, consider using the "absorb" option to stay compliant.
-The split option's 1.75% is within all state caps.
+The percentage component of split mode (1.75%) is within typical state percentage caps, but the small fixed component combined with very low charge amounts can produce a high effective percentage — consult local rules if you operate in a regulated jurisdiction.

 Managing Your Connection